fdo-rs/fdo-operator/README.md

   * How can we make it easier for a user to work with (create, attach) the required persistent volumes?
   * How can we enforce the mandatory secrets (keys, certificates), and respond to any changes in them?

+## FDO Server Images

+* The operator uses stable [development FDO images](https://quay.io/organization/fido-fdo) by default, although they may not be of the latest version.

+* The server CRDs allow changing server images.
+See the files in [hack/samples](hack/samples/) for examples.

+* Make sure to use a server version that is compatible with your FDO client.

+* Keep in mind that we currently do not maintain multiple operator versions, therefore cutting edge or too old FDO server images may not supported (e.g. because of incompatible configuration files).

 ## Getting Started
 You will need an OpenShift cluster to run against.
 You can use [Red Hat OpenShift Local](https://developers.redhat.com/products/openshift-local/overview) to get a local cluster for testing, or run against a remote cluster.